Project Diana: History

 The first successful echo detection came on 10 January 1946 at 11:58am local time by Harold Webb and Herbert Kauffman.

 Project Diana marked the birth of radar astronomy later used to map Venus and other nearby planets, and was a necessary precursor to the US space program.
 It was the first demonstration that terrestrial radio signals could penetrate the ionosphere, opening the possibility of radio communications beyond the Earth for space probes and human explorers.
 It also established the practice of naming space projects after Roman gods, e.g., Mercury and Apollo.

 Project Diana demonstrated the feasibility of using the Moon as a passive reflector to transmit radio signals from one point on the Earth to the other, around the curve of the Earth.
 This Earth-Moon-Earth (EME) or "moonbounce" path has been used in a few communication systems.
 One of the first was the secret US military espionage PAMOR (Passive Moon Relay) program in 1950, which sought to eavesdrop on Soviet Russian military radio communication by picking up stray signals reflected from the Moon.
 The return signals were extremely faint, and the US began secret construction of the largest parabolic antenna in the world at Sugar Grove, West Virginia, until the project was abandoned in 1962 as too expensive.
 A more successful spinoff was the US Navy Communication Moon Relay or Operation Moonbounce communication system, which used the EME path for US military communication.
 In January, 1960 the system was inaugurated with a lunar relay link between Hawaii and Washington DC.
 Moonbounce communication was abandoned by the military with the advent of communications satellites in the early 1960s.
 Since then it has been used by amateur radio operators.

-Today, the Project Diana site is part of the Camp Evans Historic District, InfoAge Science History Learning Center and Museum, and is maintained by the Ocean-Monmouth Amateur Radio Club.
+Today, the Project Diana site is part of the Camp Evans Historic District, InfoAge Science History Learning Center and Museum, and is maintained by the Infoage Space Exploration Center, and previously by the Ocean-Monmouth Amateur Radio Club.
 The antenna array was removed earlier and is now presumably lost.